-Charley Pride is the most successful black entertainer in country music.
-His singing and playing gave him a successful life, but his passion for baseball continues.
-He traditionally joins the Texas Rangers for workouts during spring training and is often seen at games.
+Charley Pride was the most successful black entertainer in country music.
+His singing and playing gave him a successful life, but his passion for baseball continued.
+He traditionally joined the Texas Rangers for workouts during spring training and was often seen at games.

 Pride passed away on December 12, 2020 in Dallas, TX of complications from COVID-19.
 He was 86.